mlaparie/fzp/README.md

 ### Quirks
 `fzp` entirely relies on `mpv`'s built-in features to remember position in individual tracks and playlists.
 As of now, there may be some edge cases where this can be limiting, see [this culprit](https://github.com/mpv-player/mpv/issues/8138).

+Toggling the playback interface to Sixel and then back freezes the status line where playback progress is shown.
+Not sure how to fix it yet but it's on the to-do.
+Also, in the playback interface, pressing a key that changes the interface (i.e., showing the help) may sometimes garble the display depending on whether the keypress was synchronized with a statusline refresh; this is usually fixed by pressing the same keypresses again a few times.